 With over 13,000 square feet of shared work and studio spaces, this collaborative community was designed to embrace and support local artists.
 One of the city’s best examples of a Gothic revival high-rise, this National Historic Landmark offers spectacular 1 and 2 bedroom floor plans with affordable rents from $659.
 Arcade Artist Apartments feature tall ceilings, open floor plans, beautiful maple cabinetry, stainless steel appliances, marble counter-tops and concrete flooring.

 1527 Washington Avenue, St. Louis, MO 63103 Google map

 ArtLoft, which opened in 1996, turned a 10-story vacant warehouse into 63 live/work units for low-income working artists and began the transformation of the mostly abandoned former garment district into the Washington Avenue Loft District.
-Now income limits have been eliminated and the ground floor is being transformed into working studio spaces.
+Income limits have been eliminated.

 Located just a few minutes south of downtown, Cherokee Street is known for its antique shops, Hispanic restaurants, bars and galleries.
-The best way to find out about live/work spaces in this artist-friendly neighborhood is on the Cherokee Art Happenings.
-Another good source is South Side Spaces.
+One way to find out about live/work spaces in this artist-friendly neighborhood is South Side Spaces.

 501 N. Grand Boulevard, St. Louis, MO 63108 Google map

 Craft Alliance’s Artist-in-Residence program in Grand Center encourages emerging and mid-career artists by providing them a workspace free-of-charge, access to a built-in audience, and an opportunity to exhibit and sell their work.
 Currently available to artists working in clay, fiber and small metals.